openmobilityfoundation/mobility-data-specification/geography/README.md

 ## Distribution

 Geographies shall be published by regulatory agencies or their authorized delegates as JSON objects.
 These JSON objects shall be served by either [flat files](#flat-files) or via [REST API endpoints](#rest-endpoints).
-In either case, policy data shall follow the [schema](#schema) outlined below.
+In either case, geography data shall follow the [schema](#schema) outlined below.

 Published geographies, should be treated as immutable data.
 Obsoleting or otherwise changing a geography is accomplished by publishing a new geography with a field named `prev_geographies`, a list of UUID references to the geography or policies geographies by the new geography.